FAQ – OBOC MONTRÉAL 2020

 2.8 What is your refund policy?

-All payments are strictly non-refundable.
+All payments are strictly non-refundable and non-transferable.
+We strongly advise all participants to obtain travel insurance in case of injuries or any other reasons for cancellation.
 If you withdraw before your final payment is concluded, no further payments are due.
-If you withdraw after you’ve paid your full fee, your $30 Application fee will be reimbursed.
+If you withdraw after you’ve paid your full fee, your 39 CAD Application Fee will be reimbursed.

 2.9 I’m not sure yet if I’m free / have the money / etc. Should I apply anyway?